R-Mend/RMend-Backend/docs/quickstart.md

 ## Serving Routes

 Test that all the routes are working properly with `npm run test`.
-The test should be succesfful but you may need to run `npm start` to initialize the mongodb.
+The test should be successful but you may need to run `npm start` to initialize the MongoDB.

 ```bash
 npm run test
 ```

 Then, run the local server with `npm start`.
-You can then make request to `http://localhost:3000`.
+You can then make requests to `http://localhost:3000`.

 ```bash
 npm start
 ```